VAT in Czech Republic Explained: Rates, Thresholds, and Compliance

 Zero VAT rate.

-Czech Republic VAT Rate | Type | Applicability |
+| Czech Republic VAT Rate | Type | Applicability |

-21% | Standard VAT Rate | Applies to all taxable supplies in the country besides those subject to other VAT rates; |
+| 21% | Standard VAT Rate | Applies to all taxable supplies in the country besides those subject to other VAT rates; |

-12% | Reduced VAT Rate | Applies to books in print and digital format, newspapers, and magazines, heat and cold. |
+| 12% | Reduced VAT Rate | Applies to books in print and digital format, newspapers, and magazines, heat and cold. |

-0% | Zero VAT Rate | Applies to specific intra-EU acquisitions, transport of passengers, intra-EU supply of goods. |
+| 0% | Zero VAT Rate | Applies to specific intra-EU acquisitions, transport of passengers, intra-EU supply of goods. |

 How Much is VAT in Czech Republic’s Regions?

-Having a special VAT rate defined for specific regions is not a common practice but an exemption.
+Having a special VAT rate defined for specific regions is not a common practice, but an exemption.
 Therefore, there is no special VAT rate in Czech Republic, and general rules and VAT rates apply across the country.

 VAT Registration Threshold

 VAT Czech Republic law and related regulations provide insight into the VAT registration threshold.
-According to those rules, the registration VAT threshold in Czech Republic for domestic taxable persons is CZK 2 million (around EUR 79,000) in 12 consecutive months.
-Domestic Taxable persons below the threshold do not need to register for VAT in Czech Republic.
+According to those rules, the registration VAT threshold in Czech Republic for domestic taxable persons is CZK 2 million (around EUR 82,500) in 12 consecutive months.
+In addition, a second VAT registration threshold exists, set at CZK 2,536,500 (around EUR 104,500), which requires immediate registration.Â

 On the contrary, since no VAT registration threshold is defined for foreign taxable persons, they cannot benefit from the VAT registration exemption if they engage in taxable activities in the Czech Republic.